Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: BACKGROUND and INTRODUCTION

 The unsatisfactory situation described above has created uncertainties about the existence of topology and non-Abelian MZM in experimental nanowires, although it is generally accepted that the theoretical SM-SC hybrid nanowires should host end MZM if the experimental wires are long enough and pristine enough.
 Given this context, in the current work, we take a different approach to understanding and analyzing topology in realistic SM-SC nanowires by going back to the fundamentals and defining the topology as achieving an exponential suppression in the MZM overlap as asserted in the original work of Kitaev.
-In fact, topological immunity is equivalent to the exponential suppression in the MZM energy splitting since expressing a fermion operator in terms of Majorana operators is an identity with no physical significance---the fundamental physics is if the corresponding MZMs are physically separated satisfying $L\gg\xi$ so that they are isolated.
+In fact, topological immunity is equivalent to the exponential suppression in the MZM energy splitting since expressing a fermion operator in terms of Majorana operators is an identity with no physical significance---the fundamental physics is in the corresponding MZMs being physically separated satisfying $L\gg\xi$ so that they are isolated.
 This isolation, manifested in their energy splitting going as $\sim \exp(-L/\xi)$, is the essence of topological immunity and the non-Abelian nature of MZM.
 In the absence of this exponential suppression, the MZMs combine, forming fermionic ABS, which certainly have some Majorana character because in some sense all subgap states in superconductors represent Majorana fermions because of the exact electron-hole symmetry of superconductors, but Majorana fermions by themselves are fermions and not topological non-Abelian anyons.
 What is needed for the existence of true non-Abelian MZM is the exponential suppression of the Majorana splitting, and this is the central theme of the current work.
 What is needed to achieve exponential suppression in Majorana nanowires in the presence of disorder and finite wire length?
-This is what we investigate in depth in the current work.
+This is what we investigate in depth in the current work--- trying to tackle the difficult challenge of finding an operational working definition for topology in realistic systems with disorder and finite wire length.